Sonuq/Sonuq/README.md

 Hi, I’m @Sonuq

 - I have experience with Python & Lua
-- I been learning Rust, C and Rust
+- I been learning Rust, C and Java
 - I don't post most of my code here, I will start posting some of my code though.

 If you want to contact me for any miscellaneous reason